HydroModPy/HydroModPy/docs/source/user_guide/data/dem.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Use ``source = "ign_bdalti"`` when the project should retrieve public IGN BD ALTI elevation data from the configured spatial support.
+Use ``source = "ign_bdalti"`` when the project should retrieve public IGN BD ALTI elevation data from the configured spatial support through the historical HydroModPy source key.
+New regional French workflows should prefer ``source = "ign_geoplateforme_dem"`` because it carries the explicit Geoplateforme dataset, resolution and format fields.

 Minimal example
 """""""""""""""